-The proverbial ‘Icing on the Cake’ gets even better when there are 6 different ways of professional cake decoration by which you can add visual and toothsome pleasure to your freshly baked delicious cake.
-Whether it be creating an artistic looking cake for an occasion or simply a dessert to finish a special meal or something that you would indulge in only to satiate those cravings - a cake does not seem complete without the icing over it.
-Here are the most well-liked kinds of icing that you can use to finish your cakes.
+Whether it is creating an artistic looking cake for an occasion or a dessert to finish a special meal with or even indulge to satiate those cravings - any cake will not seem complete without icing over it.
+Here are some of the most well-liked kinds of icing that you can use to finish your cakes.

 2. Whipped Cream